isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 option class-tagging (see :ref:`option-class-tagging`).
 A good real-life scenario might be a situation where some customers of an ISP have not paid their bills.
-These customers need to be assigned an alternate DNS server that, instead of giving acces to the internet, redirects those  customers to a captive portal urging them to bring their accounts up to date.
+These customers need to be assigned an alternate DNS server that, instead of giving access to the internet, redirects those  customers to a captive portal urging them to bring their accounts up to date.
 Reservations can be used to assign a client to the "blocked" class that is subsequently used to determine the DNS server option value as shown below: